D1N3SHh/sec_tools/tcp_client/README.md

-# Sec tools
+# TCP client

-Some of my basic security tools made using python.
+Just simple TCP client made using 'socket' module.

 *This project was created only for learning and will not be developed any more.*